nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-tab.md

 1. Click on **form**  and then **Configure**, it will automatically create the `nuxeo-othercontracts-search-form` layout.
 1. Do the same with the **result** button, click on **Configure**, the `nuxeo-othercontracts-search-results` layout is created.

+### Configure Labels

+You now need to add your labels to your translations file to display them correctly in the UI.
+To do so:

+1. Click on the **UI** table.
+1. Click on **Translations**.
+1. Use the default `messages.json` or create your own language.
+1. Create a new entry in the JSON file with key `label.ui.aggregate.<label>` and the label as value.
+Here it's:
+    - `"label.ui.aggregate.from_now-1y_to_now-1M":"Last year"`
+    - `"label.ui.aggregate.from_now-1M_to_now-7d":"Last month"`
+    - `"label.ui.aggregate.from_now-7d_to_now-24H":"Last week"`
+    - `"label.ui.aggregate.from_now-24H_to_now":"Last 24H"`

+You can now save your changes and go to the Designer.

 ## Create a Listing

 Go to the Designer:
 1. Click on **UI** > **Tabs**
 1. Hover over the Create button ![]({{file version='' space='nxdoc' page='web-ui-overview' name='create_button.png'}} ?w=20) and select the **Listing** type ![]({{file name='listing_button.png'}} ?w=20)